robotsinboxes/FilmBank/README.md

 # FilmBank

-FilmBank is an application that gives a user the ability to search for movies, get a description, including plot, cast, release date, where it's streaming, and a New York Times moview review.
+FilmBank is an application that gives a user the ability to search for movies, get a description, including plot, cast, release date, where it's streaming, and the New York Times movie review.

 ## Link to Deployed Application